Staff / Management

 How Commission Works

-Instead of your employees getting paid for the hours they work, they would get paid commission for every treatment they do.
-For example, if they do a shellac removal and manicure (taking 1 hour) for €/£/$ 30, you might give them 30-50% commission on this.
-So they would get paid between €/£/$ 9-15 for that hour.
+Instead of your employees getting paid for their work hours, commission structures pays them a percentage of commission for every treatment they do.
+For example, if someone does a treatment that costs £50, you might give them 30-50% commission on this.
+In this set-up, they would get paid between £15-25 for that hour, but that number could go up or down per hour depending on the treatments they are providing.

 Pros